maykinmedia/objects-api/docs/admin/authorization.rst

 .. image:: _assets/img/authorization_objects_main_permission.png
     :alt: Click on the "add" button for "Permission"

-In the admin page of the Objects API click on the "add" button for "Permission" resource.
+In the admin page of the Objects API, click on the "Add" button next to the "Permissions" resource.

 .. image:: _assets/img/authorization_objects_permission.png